-Agencies must evaluate an offeror's past performance that is current and relevant (e.g., of similar size, scope and complexity).
+Agencies must evaluate an offeror's past performance that is current and relevant (e.g., of similar size, scope, and complexity).
 When an offeror does not have a record or relevant past performance, "the offeror may not be evaluated favorably or unfavorably on past performance."
 FAR 15.305(2)(iv).
-To accommodate this requirement, agencies often include a "neutral" rating for such offerors.
-How to properly account for a neutral rating in an evaluation may be difficult, and it is a common protest ground, but it is clear that an offeror should not be excluded from an award based on a neutral past performance rating-both the GAO and the COFC agree on this point.
+This requirement reflects a policy decision to lower the barriers to new entrants.
+Agencies often include a "neutral" rating for such offerors.
+How to properly account for a neutral rating in an evaluation may be difficult and is a common protest ground, but it is clear that an offeror should not be excluded from award based on a lack of relevant past performance - both the GAO and the COFC agree on this point.

-This is why the recent CliniComp Int'l, Inc. v.
+This is why the recent CliniComp International Inc. v.
 United States decision caught our attention.
-CliniComp filed a pre-award bid protest matter to enjoin the Secretary of Veterans Affairs from directly soliciting a sole source contract to Cerner Corporation for the next-generation electronic health records (EHR) system for the United States Department of Veterans Affairs (VA), pursuant to the public interest exception to the Competition in Contracting Act.
+CliniComp filed a pre-award bid protest matter to enjoin the secretary of veterans affairs from directly soliciting a sole source contract to Cerner Corporation for the next generation electronic health records system for the U.S. Department of Veterans Affairs.

-The COFC did not reach the merits and granted the VA's motion to dismiss for lack of subject-matter jurisdiction because CliniComp did not establish that it had standing.
-The COFC agreed with the VA and concluded that CliniComp was "not a qualified bidder that could have competed for the contract to provide the VA's new electronic health records system."
-The COFC based its holding on the fact that CliniComp could not have even "competed for the Cerner Contract if the procurement process for that contract had been competitive" because (i) the VA's planned contract significantly exceeds the value of the government contracts that CliniComp has previously performed, (ii) CliniComp does not have experience providing

-EHR services for the substantial number of facilities that will be covered by the VA's planned contract, and (iii) CliniComp has no comparable experience performing the comprehensive tasks required under the VA's planned contract.
+The COFC granted the VA's motion to dismiss for lack of subject matter jurisdiction, finding that CliniComp lacked standing.
+The COFC agreed with the VA that CliniComp was "not a qualified bidder that could have competed for the contract to provide the VA's new electronic health records system."
+The COFC based its holding on the fact that CliniComp could not have "competed for the Cerner Contract if the procurement process for that contract had been competitive," because (1) the VA's planned contract significantly exceeds the value of the government contracts that CliniComp has previously performed, (2) CliniComp does not have experience providing EHR services for the substantial number of facilities that will be covered by the VA's planned contract, and (3) CliniComp has no comparable experience performing the comprehensive tasks required under the VA's planned contract.

-This is a surprising result.
+This result appears to be inconsistent with the rule that an offeror cannot be penalized for having no comparable past performance.
 Had the VA issued a competitive solicitation for these EHR services, CliniComp could have submitted a proposal.
-And, if it had, under FAR 15.305(2)(iv), CliniComp could not properly be evaluated unfavorably for lack of relevant past performance.
-The fact that CliniComp does not have past performance of similar size, scope and complexity should not disqualify it from an award, much less submitting a proposal.
+And if it had, under FAR 15.305(2)(iv), CliniComp could not properly be evaluated unfavorably for lack of relevant past performance.
+While the decision does not grapple with this issue, it seems that the fact that CliniComp did not have past performance of similar size, scope, and complexity should not have disqualified it from award, much less from submitting a proposal.
 Had there been a competition and the VA had disqualified CliniComp for the reasons stated by the COFC, CliniComp would have had a good basis to protest.
 Can an agency now argue that a protester with neutral past performance does not have standing?